-The steps taken to limit the spread of the virus and the consequent strain on health and emergency services, which include bans on mass gathering and blanket quarantine, will feel completely alien to those living under liberal, democratic regimes.
-These measures have the potential, particularly as they become ever stricter, to elicit patterns of behaviour and changes in attitudes (at both individual and group levels) that are quite unlike anything we have seen before – certainly not during peace time.
+The steps taken to limit the spread of the virus and the consequent strain on health and emergency services, which include blanket quarantines and bans on mass gathering, will feel completely alien to those living under liberal, democratic regimes.
+These measures have the potential, particularly as they become ever stricter, to elicit patterns of behaviour and changes in attitudes (at both individual and group levels) that are quite unlike anything we have seen before—certainly not during peacetime.
 Despite frequent and repeated reassurance from the UK government, industry bodies and individual retailers regarding the ongoing resilience of supply chains, consumers have already cleared the shelves of toilet rolls, cleaning products and dry goods.
-As the quarantine continues from weeks into months, more unusual and untested secondary measures may need to be introduced by governments to ensure that the quarantine remain effective and yet limits the damage to individual and collective well-being.
+As the quarantine continues from weeks into months, more unusual and untested secondary measures may need to be introduced by governments to ensure that the quarantine remains effective and yet limits the damage to individual and collective well-being.

-The first, second and higher order impacts of the fiscal, monetary and civic measures and the dynamic way in which they emerge will be new, demanding creativity and shared insight to explore and prepare for.
+The first-order, second-order and higher impacts of the fiscal, monetary and civic measures and the dynamic ways in which they emerge will be new, demanding creativity and shared insight to explore and prepare for.
 In particular, the duration of the new way of living has the potential to change some behaviours permanently, such as how we work and travel.

-We should recognise that the pandemic will very probably (or already has) exposed pre-existing issues at a country level, in terms of its economic, infrastructure and political systems, but also at industry- and firm- specific levels.
+We should recognise that the pandemic will very probably (or already has) exposed preexisting issues at country levels, in terms of economies, infrastructure and political systems, but also at industry-specific and firm-specific levels.
 Knowing and acknowledging that these issues were there could have led forward-thinking firms to better anticipate and prepare for developments.
 A strong emerging risk process would, for example, have helped a firm to think through what it would do in the event of a world recession irrespective of the exact trigger.